denniskuijs/openremote/docs/research_decouple_data.md

 To create a policy you can either choose between two different options:

 - `Default Policy`: The default policy is simple and can only be used to create snapshots from volumes.
 Customization options are limited. it’s not possible to target specific volumes or instances.
-Retention settings can only be configured with a maximum of 14 days, and snapshot creation can be scheduled between 1 and 7 days.
+Retention settings can only be configured with a maximum of `14` days, and snapshot creation can be scheduled between `1` and `7` days.
-   Additional features such as fast snapshot restore, archiving, and sharing are not available when using this policy.
+   Additional features such as `fast snapshot restore`, `archiving`, and `sharing` are not available when using this policy.
 - `Custom Policy`: With a custom policy, there are no limits.
 You can target volumes and instances based on tags.
-It allows up to 4 different schedules, which can run at any time using a cron expression.
-Advanced features such as archiving, deletion, sharing, and running scripts are also available with this option.
+It allows up to `4` different schedules, which can run at any time using a cron expression.
+Advanced features such as `archiving`, `deletion`, `sharing`, and `running scripts` are also available with this option.

 <img src="./Media/lifecycle_policy.png" width="1000">